 Oct.
 3 Forum: How Facility Bias Affects People with Disabilities

-Heidi Hamilton, disability services director for the Minnesota Department of Human Services, and Michael Gamel-McCormick, disability policy director for the U.S. Senate Special Committee on Aging, will join researchers at the Institute on Community Integration and others at an Oct.
+Heidi Hamilton, disability services director for the Minnesota Department of Human Services, and Michael Gamel-McCormick, disability policy director for the U.S. Senate Special Committee on Aging, joined researchers at the Institute on Community Integration and others at an Oct.
 3 online public forum exploring how disparities in funding for services affects people with disabilities.

-The policy forum, Institutional Bias in Long-Term Services and Supports for People with IDD, will be a live discussion of issues raised in a recent ICI Policy Research Brief.
+The policy forum, Institutional Bias in Long-Term Services and Supports for People with IDD, was a live discussion of issues raised in a recent ICI Policy Research Brief.
 The brief recommends policymakers eliminate the funding advantage that intermediate care facilities have as Medicaid entitlements, placing home- and community-based (HCBS) services on equal footing.
 The brief also calls for enforcing all provisions of the 2014 Medicaid HCBS Rule to promote person-centered services and individual choice, among other recommendations.

 “With recent developments in HCBS funding and workforce shortages, it is especially important now not to lose sight of the gains made as people with disabilities moved out of institutions and into community settings where they have much more control over their daily lives,” said Julie Bershadsky, director of ICI’s community living and employment focus area.
 “This brief explains the roots of the bias toward institutional care, and we are excited for the discussion with key stakeholders it will generate in the policy forum.”

 “It struck us as odd that while people with disabilities have better outcomes and prefer home- and community-based services, only services performed in institutions and intermediate care facilities are federally mandated,” Begin said.